 We believe these links are generally helpful to special educators and parents.
 However, we make no guarantees as to the accuracy or timeliness of these sites.
 Some links lead to many other special education Web resources.

-If links are in-operative, misleading or otherwise inappropriate, please tell us: email@example.com Address any other content concerns to the author of the specific web site.
+If links are in-operative, misleading or otherwise inappropriate, please tell us: email@example.com Please address any other content concerns to the author of the specific web site.

-These abbreviations are regularly used in special education and it can be helpful to be aware of the,
+These abbreviations are regularly used in special education and it can be helpful to be aware of them